bart747/bart747/_posts/2016-01-11-newsletter-forms.md

 ---
 layout: post
-title: "Persuasive Newsletter Sign-Up Forms: From a Reader Point of View"
+title: "Persuasive Newsletter Sign-Up Forms: From a Reader's Point of View"
 date: 2016-01-11
 ---